 Implementation fidelity, that is, the degree to which an intervention is delivered as intended, is crucial for accurately interpreting findings of explanatory trials, but is a particular concern for pragmatic complex intervention trials, where intervention adherence is, by design, less tightly controlled by the research team.
-Drawing on data collected during the internal pilot (e.g. screening logs, case report forms), we will classify sites based on their intervention adherence and, using a deviant case sampling strategy, we will select the two with the highest adherence rates and the two with the lowest.
+Drawing on data collected during the internal pilot we will classify sites based on their intervention adherence and, using a deviant case sampling strategy, we will select the two with the highest adherence rates and the two with the lowest.
 We will employ a rapid ethnographic approach to document how the intervention works ‘in the field’ and better understand reasons for variance.
-We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours, including observations of training events), shadowing of respective trial ‘champions’, and semi-structured interviews with approximately 15-20 clinical and trial staff.
+We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours)shadowing of trial staff and semi-structured interviews with approximately 15-20 clinical and trial staff.